-Opinion of Bond Counsel - Federal Income Tax Status of Interest.
-Bond Counsel's opinion will state that, under current law, interest on the Bonds (i) is excludable from the gross income of the owners of the Bonds for purposes of Federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) is not a specific item of tax preference for purposes of the Federal alternative minimum tax.
+Opinion of Bond Counsel - Federal Income Tax Status of Interest

+Bond Counsel's opinion regarding the federal income tax status of the interest on the Bonds will state that, under current law and assuming continuing compliance with the Covenants (as hereinafter defined), interest on the Bonds (i) is excludable from gross income for purposes of federal income taxation under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code") and (ii) is not a specific item of tax preference for purposes of the federal alternative minimum tax.
+See "Form of Opinion of Bond Counsel" in Appendix B hereto.

-Bond Counsel's opinion speaks as of its date, is based on current provisions of the Code, and other current legal authority and precedent, and covers certain matters not directly addressed by such authority and precedent, and represents Bond Counsel's judgment as to the proper treatment of interest on the Bonds for Federal income tax purposes.
-Bond Counsel's opinion does not contain or provide any opinion or assurance regarding the future activities of the County or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the Internal Revenue Service (the "IRS") or the courts.
-The County has covenanted, however, to comply with the requirements of the Code.
+Bond Counsel's opinion speaks as of its date, is based on current legal authority and precedent, covers certain matters not directly addressed by such authority and precedent, and represents Bond Counsel's judgment as to the excludability of interest on the Bonds for federal income tax purposes.
+Bond Counsel's opinion does not contain or provide any opinion or assurance regarding the future activities of the County or about the effect of future changes in the Code, the applicable regulations, or the interpretation or the enforcement thereof by the Internal Revenue Service (the "IRS") and the courts.

-Although Bond Counsel is of the opinion that interest on the Bonds is excludable from gross income for Federal income tax purposes, the ownership or disposition of, or the accrual or receipt of interest on, the Bonds may otherwise affect the Federal tax liability of an owner of the Bonds.
-The nature and extent of these other Federal tax consequences depend on the owner's particular tax status and levels of other income or deductions.
+Although Bond Counsel is of the opinion that interest on the Bonds is excludable from gross income for federal income tax purposes, the ownership or disposition of, or the accrual or receipt of interest on, Bonds may otherwise affect the federal tax liability of an owner of the Bonds.
+The nature and extent of these other federal tax consequences depend on the owner's particular tax status and levels of other income or deductions.
 Bond Counsel will express no opinion regarding any such other tax consequences and prospective purchasers of the Bonds should consult their own tax advisors with respect thereto.